 Hence with this project, the breeze of our communities is being brought to the burning embers of our stories, re-igniting the flames of our peoples’ values and learning, to create warmth for our learners and teachers of te reo Māori.

 Te Aho Ngārahu uses an approach where story ideas are sought through a Request for Stories application process.
-Stories are assessed and selected by an evaluation panel.

 The intended outcomes of Te Aho Ngārahu are:

 - increased availability and use of localised te reo Māori resources

 - increased availability and use of curriculum resources to support the teaching and learning of NZ histories

 - wider public appreciation, increased awareness and deeper understanding of te reo Māori and local histories

 - strengthened relationships and partnerships between the Ministry and whānau, hapū, iwi and local communities

 - learning programmes supported by quality te reo Māori localised resources.

 Last reviewed: Has this been useful?
 Give us your feedback